itzJunaedRayhan/React-Tailwind-Material-UI-Boilerplate/README.md

 3. Material UI
 4. Google Fonts

-First Rename The Folder Name with your project Name
+First Rename The Folder Name with your project Name, Second Remove GIT Status with this command: rm -r .git